Largest eigenvalue statistics of sparse random adjacency matrices: Introduction

 Spectrum and topology of \ERname{} graphs are controlled by the dependency of $p$ on $N$.
 Many results are known in cases when $p$ goes to zero slower than $1/N$.
 Meanwhile, there are many white spots in the case when $p = c / N$, where $c$ is a constant.
 In \cite{ks2003} Krivelevich and Sudakov proved that for $p\in(0,1)$ the typical largest eigenvalue is

 where $\dmax{}$ is the maximal vertex degree in $G$.
 Intuition is the following.
 The largest eigenvalue of a star-graph is $\sqrt{\Delta}$, where $\Delta$ is the degree of the central node.
 Since the star with $\Delta=\dmax{}$ is a subgraph of $G$, the $\lev{}\geq{\sqrt{\dmax{}}}$.
 At the same time $\lev{} \geq \bar{d}$, the average degree in $G$.
 It turns out that there is a threshold between two cases: when $\lev{}$ is asymptotically determined by $\sqrt{\dmax{}}$ (``more sparse'' case) and by $\bar{d}$ (``denser'' case).
 In \cite{BenaychGeorges2019, BenaychGeorges2020,Alt2021} other eigenvalues in spectrum are analyzed for different regimes of $p$.
 Eigenvalues fluctuations are also an object of interest in literature.
 In recent work \cite{Bhattacharya2021} the lower and upper tail large deviations of $\lev{}$ are studied for $n^{o(1)-1}\ll p \ll \frac{1}{n}\sqrt{\frac{\ln N}{\ln \ln N}}$ (we discuss the fraction of logarithms later).
 In the preprint \cite{diaconu2022clts} $\lev{}$ is stated to have Gaussian fluctuations when $n^{\eps-1} \leq p \leq \frac{1}{2}$, $\eps\in(0,1)$.
+The cavity and replica methods of statistical mechanics are used in \cite{Susca2019, Susca2021, Kabashima2010, Kabashima2012} for studying the typical value of $\lev{}$ as well as the distribution of top eigenvector’s components in sparse graphs with bounded maximal degree.

 In the present work we study the fluctuations of $\lev{}$ of \ERname{} graphs in the vicinity of the percolation point $p_c=1/N$.
 We start with the qualitative investigation of spectral boundaries and analytical derivation of the largest eigenvalue distribution for exponentially distributed linear chains.
 Then we conjecture that after appropriate choice of the normalization constant,